Clearsky-Vision/clearsky_api_tools/README.md

 This data source is unique due to the following features:
 * Gain access to frequent cloudless multi-spectral imagery.
-* Leverage the capabilities of seven satellites, while focusing operations on just one.
+* Leverage the capabilities of multiple satellites, while focusing operations on a single, consistent output product.
 * No need for cloud and shadow masks as there are none.
-* Easy to use time-series data without any missing values.
+* Easy-to-use time-series data without missing values.
 * An affordable source for up-to-date optical imagery.
 * Compatible with existing Sentinel-2 applications.